harding/bitcoinops.github.io/_posts/en/newsletters/2020-12-23-newsletter.md

 indistinguishable from many other Bitcoin transactions or it can be executed within an LN channel.
-This makes DLCs more private and efficient than other known oracle-based contract methods, and it's arguably more secure as an oracle who signs a commitment to a false result generates clear evidence of their fraud.
+This makes DLCs more private and efficient than other known oracle-based contract methods, and it's arguably more secure as an oracle that signs a commitment to a false result generates clear evidence of fraud.
 By the end of the year, there would be four compatible implementations of DLCs, an [application][crypto garage p2p deriv] for offering and accepting DLC-based peer-to-peer derivatives, and several users [reporting][dlc